tomedunn/the-finished-book/_monsters/monster-cr-and-xp.md

 ---
 title: "Monster CR"
-excerpt: "How to calculate CR and XP and how published monsters compare to expectation."
+excerpt: "Compares listed monster CRs with those calculated according to the rules in chapter 9 of the DMG."
+date: 2021-10-30
+last_modified_at: 2021-11-03
+#tags:
+#  - analysis
+#  - CR
+#  - monsters
 ---

 # Introduction